codenuj/hello/README.md

 `mvn clean package`

+# Server Approach

+# Create a S3 bucket

+Create a S3 bucket to put the server-less deploy able code.
+S3 are unique, so choose your own bucket name.

+`aws s3 mb s3://spring-hello-java-aws`

+# Copy code into the s3 bucket

+`aws s3 cp “/target/bday-0.0.1-SNAPSHOT.jar” s3://spring-hello-java-aws/`

+# Deploy the code in the bucket into a Cloud-formation

+`aws cloudformation deploy --template-file ebs.json --stack-name spring-hello-java-aws --capabilities CAPABILITY_IAM`

+# Server less Approach

 # Create a S3 bucket

 Create a S3 bucket to put the server-less deploy able code.
 S3 are unique, so choose your own bucket name.